Back

 At the next stage your design team will ask you to provide some references.
 Both negative and positive.
 You can refer to the whole functionality of some applications and also choose certain features, design hacks and visual touches you like.

-These people don’t know yet whether you want a huge hero-banner on the first screen or can do with plain text greeting.
+The design team doesn’t know yet whether you want a huge banner on the first screen or can make just a plain text greeting.
 Try peeping into Behance, it has a convenient search that can simplify the task.
 And don’t forget about higher-ups in your field.

 Then share the findings with the team.
-They serve as grounds for a moodboard which is a rough reflection of visual style, whole atmosphere and tone of the product.
+They serve as grounds for a moodboard which is a rough reflection of the visual style, atmosphere and tone of the product.

 Step # 4.
 Wireframes

-All the insights about functionality and desirable structure from the refs form the basis for wireframes.
+All the insights about functionality and desirable structure from the references form the basis for wireframes.
 These are colorless structure drafts made to ensure the design team is on the right track.

 Step # 5.
 Design concept

 When all parties have agreed on the application structure, the design team adds visual style to 2-3 screens or pages.
-Again, this stage saves much stress.
-Just pretend what you could feel if the web application design presented to you a day before the release were far from expected.
+Again, this stage saves a lot of stress.
+Imagine if the web application design presented to you a day before the release was far from expected.
+Not ideal.

 Step # 6.
 Mockups and UI kit

 The juiciest stage of the app design process is the final version of your product.
-Easy to identify, here’s when you get mockups for the entire application.
-Check out if the design file has all the screens and states you’ve agreed on with the designer.
+Here’s when you get mockups for the entire application.
+Check if the design file has all the screens and states you’ve agreed on with the designer.

-Besides, it would be useful to ensure a UI kit.
-This is a pack of design elements to reuse in later product iterations.
+Besides, it would be useful to ensure you have a UI kit too.
+This is a pack of graphic design elements to reuse in later product iterations.

-We recommend adding the following components into UI kit so as to design a web app further in future:
+We recommend adding the following components into the UI kit, to help you design a web app better in the future:

 • color palettes and styles (gradients, color numbers)